spacetimeengineer/mupy/README.md

 ##Note from the developer

-mupy has grown too large for a single developer to maintain the system.
-The time come for the internet to be released on it to seehow things evolve if they do.
-I am more interested in standing up acommunity around thins with best practices and resources and then I am off to do with mupy what I intended to built with it.
+mupy has grown too large for a single developer to responsibly maintain the system.
+It works very well and remains more powerful than you could possibly believe without using it yourself but there are caveats and inefficiencies which are things only experts from a larger community could solve.
+I must note that I am not an open source developer trying to win karma points with the community rather I have requirements I need to fufillfor my own purposes but this system compliments communities well.

 ## Overview